Lifailon/psinfluxdb/README.md

 # psinflux

-**PowerShell module for interaction to InfluxDB v1 (using REST API)** \
+**PowerShell module for interaction to InfluxDB v1 (using REST API)**. \
 By default GET requests give line-by output.
-This module is used to automate the query form and output in **object format** \
+This module is used to automate the query form and output in **object format**. \
-Version 0.1: only GET requests
+Only GET requests.

 ## Import
 ```